2022 Florida Attorney General election

 The 2022 Florida attorney general election took place on November 8, 2022, to elect the Florida attorney general.
 Incumbent Republican attorney general Ashley Moody was reelected for a second term, defeating Democratic challenger Aramis Ayala by a 21-point margin in a landslide victory.
-Moody received the most raw votes and the highest percentage of the vote of any state-wide candidate in the 2022 Florida elections.
+Moody received the most raw votes and the highest percentage of the vote of any statewide candidate in the 2022 Florida elections.